Home - The Best Japanese Chef Knives in 2023

 3. Tojiro DP Gyutou Japanese Chefs Knife

 This knife is designed to be affordable and practical in the home kitchen.
-That usability and durability, combined with the nice price, make it the best Japanese chef’s knife under $100.
+That usability and durability, combined with the nice price, make it the Japanese chef’s knife under $100.
 The handle isn’t the most comfortable, but any size hands can use it for extended periods without fatigue.

 Even though the blade isn’t made with expensive steel, it is easy to sharpen.
 You can use an electric or handheld sharpener with fine results.
 We think this would be a great first Japanese chef’s knife for anyone on a budget.